MorganR/advent-of-code-2025/README.md

 # Run with input file
 just run 1 1 input.txt

-# Test a specific day and part
+# Test a specific day
-just test 1 1
+just test 1

 # Test all days
 just test-all

+# Format all Lua files
+just format

+# Check if files are formatted (for CI)
+just format-check

 # Create a new day from template
-just new 2                      # Creates src/day2/ with part1.lua, and part2.lua
+just new 2                      # Creates src/day2/ with day2.lua, part1.lua, part2.lua, and test.lua
 ```

 ### Manual Usage (without Just)